haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-extend.md

 <h2 id="fedg_layout_extend_merge">Create a theme extending file</h2>

-Rather than copy extensive page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} or page configuration code and then modify what you want to change, in the Magento system, you only need to create an *extending layout file* that contains the changes you want.
+Rather than copy extensive page {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} or page configuration code and then modify what you want to change, in the Magento system, you only need to create an *extending layout file* that contains the changes you want.

 To add an extending <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configuration</a>或<a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-gen" target="_blank">generic layout</a> file: